mikeduglas/Custom-Desktops/README.md

 Standard People app (examples\people): just run the exe and see how it works.

 ### Features
-- No black boxes
+- There are no black boxes
-- It allows to run any program on custom desktop
+- Run on custom desktop any external program, not only yours
+- Switch between custom and default desktops

 ### Requirements
 - C6 and newer